 I’m particularly grateful to Jim Johnson and Ray Harrison who served as visitation pastors long after they retired from being preaching pastors.
 Their compassion taught me that one-on-one ministry in times of grief and joy can have as much impact as giving a sermon.
-And Cori, Denise, Kent, Susie, Lydia, Anna, Tim, Barry, Patrick, Teresa, Father James, and Father Ed are among my co-workers who have formed my practice.
+And Cori, Denise, Kent, Susie, Lydia, Anna, Tim, Barry, Patrick, Teresa, Will, Diana, Dianna, Fred, Dan, Wayne, Father James, and Father Ed are among my co-workers who have formed my practice.
 There are many others.

 I am grateful to Nancy, my wife, who has walked with me through this journey.
 She is the one with the heart for people in pain.
 She is the one who can simply sit next to someone that others are ignoring and share a depth beyond words.
 She is the only one who understands our daughter’s life and death and life more deeply than I do.

 I am a chaplain at Parkview Regional Medical Center in Fort Wayne, Indiana.
 Some of the stories come from my work there as a chaplain.
 However, my comments do not reflect the official positions of my employer.